 #1: Vegetable Oils Are High In Inflammatory Fats

 According to the American Heart Association (AHA), the fatty acid profile (low SFA, high PUFA) of corn oil is heart healthy.
-Because of this, the AHA recommends you throw out saturated fats like butter, coconut oil, and palm oil and replace them with vegetable oils[*].
+Because of this, the AHA recommends you replace saturated fats like butter, coconut oil, and palm oil with vegetable oils[*].

-This recommendation is based on bad science.
+This recommendation is based on outdated information.
 It started with observational data collected in the 1950s that linked dietary saturated fat to heart disease[*].

 Yet saturated fat remains taboo, and vegetable oils have taken their place in the standard American diet.

-This dynamic is backward because vegetable oils — especially ones high in linoleic acid, like corn oil — are especially damaging to your heart.
+This dynamic is backward because vegetable oils — especially ones high in linoleic acid — are especially damaging to your heart.

 Corn oil is rich in linoleic acid, a polyunsaturated fatty acid common in vegetable oils.